Torn on the Platform

-"Torn On The Platform" is the third single from Jack Peñate.
+"Torn On The Platform" is the third single from the English singer-songwriter Jack Peñate.
 It was released on 18 June 2007.
 It reached #7 in the UK singles chart, staying in the top 10 for one week.
 The music video for "Torn on the Platform" shows a paper puppet show with Peñate's head on the puppet.
-The guitarwork on the track has been cited for its similarities to the guitar on The Housemartins' track "Happy Hour".
+The guitar work on the track has been cited for its similarities to the guitar on The Housemartins' track "Happy Hour".